 Step 1 What are the issues?
 What am I WORRIED about?
 Have I clearly identified the problem(s)?
-IDENTIFY THE ISSUES, WORRIES, AND PROBLEMS TO BE ADDRESSED.
+DENTIFY THE ISSUES, WORRIES, AND PROBLEMS TO BE ADDRESSED.
 Steps 2-4 How am I thinking about the problem?
-Are my thougrational or irrational?
-Do I need help to understand the difference?
+Are my thoug rational or irrational?
+Do I need help to understand ı co NTIFY OPTIONS.
+RECONSIDER IRRATIONAL NCEPTUALIZATIONS.
+CONSIDER: choices , the difference?
 Is there a better way to think about conceptualize the problem?
-What are my OPTIONS ? l or IDENTIFY OPTIONS.
-RECONSIDER IRRATIONAL CONCEPTUALIZATIONS.
-CONSIDER: choices, decisions, AND likely consequences.
-Think of options as opportunities to move forward.
-Step 5 What do I want to CHANGE? → MAYBE SOM TO CHANGE MYSELF OR MY ENVIRONMENT?
-ME OF MYSELF AND SOME OF MY ENVIRONMENT. development of coping skills.
-Step 6 SPECIFY and PRIORITIZE desired MAY INVOLVE CHANGING THOUGHTS, FEELINGS, changes and goals.
-VIORS, AND ELEMENTS OF THE ENVIRONMENT.
+What are my OPTIONS ? cisions, AND likely consequences.
+Think of cions as opportunities to move forward. [] DO LVEED TO C LIANCE HYGELE OR ANY ENVIRONMENT?
+Step 5 MAYBE SOME OF HANGE MYSELF OR MY ENVIRONMENT?
+MYSELF AND SOME OF MY ENVIRONMENT.
+Plopment of coping skills. - Step 6 SPECIFY and PRIORITIZE desired changes and goals.
+LVE CHANGING THOUGHTS, FEELINGS, S, AND ELEMENTS OF THE ENVIRONMENT.

 Step 7 What are the ROADBLOCKS ?
 What obstacles are in the way of change?
-ANTICIPATE THE DIFFICULTIES OF POSITIVE CHANGE. · Step 8 IT IS EASY TO THINK ABOUT OBSTACLES AS OVERWHELMING.
+ANTICIPATE THE DIFFICULTIES OF POSITIVE CHANGE.
+Step 8 IT IS EASY TO THINK ABOUT OBSTACLES AS OVERWHELMING.
 DEVELOP A CREATIVE ACTION PLAN to address or overcome the obstacles.
 PLAN THAT INCLUDES OVERCOMING OBSTACLES.
-Step 9 IDENTIFY how and when you will IMPLEMENT you our action plan.
-IMPLEMENT THE ACTION PLAN.
-Step 10 EVALUATE THE OUTCOME OF THE ACTION How will I EVALUATE the outcome and EXPLOR options after I have implemented my action pla ·
+Step 9 IDENTIFY how and when you will IMPLEMENT you your action plan TOLINITI HOW and When you have min your action plan.
+Step 10 How will I EVALUATE the outcome and EXPLORI options after I have implemented my action pla an?
+PREVENTION STRATEGIES.